MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/Set-for-Sdn.md

 ---
 # Switch Embedded Teaming for SDN

->Applies to: Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016
+>Applies to: Windows Server 2022, Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016

 Switch Embedded Teaming (SET) is an alternative NIC Teaming solution that you can use in environments that include Hyper-V and the Software Defined Networking (SDN) stack in Windows Server 2019 and 2016.
 SET integrates some NIC Teaming functionality into the Hyper-V Virtual Switch.